Is GPU Shortage Turning into a GPU Glut?

 Posted on December 5, 2022

 First, there were no Graphics Processing Units (GPUs) in the market, and now there seem to be too many.
-What exactly is going on with GPU availability, and what does it mean for embedded computers?
+Why is there a GPU shortage that is turning into a surplus, and what does it mean for embedded computers?

 The Global GPU Crisis